suyunlei/UMS/about/index.md

 ## How to Apply

-If you are interested in Dr. Cai Wu’s research areas and would like to apply to join the team as a PhD student, Research Assistant (RA), or Visiting Student, please send your application materials via email to: [caiwu@hkust-gz.edu.cn](mailto:caiwu@hkust-gz.edu.cn)
+If you are interested in Dr. Cai Wu's research areas and would like to apply to join the team as a PhD student, Research Assistant (RA), or Visiting Student, please send your application materials via email to: [caiwu@hkust-gz.edu.cn](mailto:caiwu@hkust-gz.edu.cn)

 Please use the subject line:
 `PhD/RA/Visiting Student Application – [Your Name]`